naorlivne/dcos-docs/1.10/cli/command-reference/dcos-config/index.md

 ---

 # Description
 This command manages the DC/OS configuration file created when you run [dcos cluster setup](/docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-setup).
 The configuration file is located in `~/.dcos/clusters/<cluster_id>/dcos.toml`.
-If you have not changed any configuration properties you should see this output when you run `dcos config show`:
+If you have not changed any configuration properties, you should see this output when you run `dcos config show`:

     cluster.name <cluster_name>
     core.dcos_acs_token ********